leesael/GIFT/README.md

 Overview
 ---------------

-**Motivation**: Given cancer genome data with auxiliary gene set information, how can we extract significant relations between cancers, gene sets, and genes?
-How can we devise a tensor factorization method which produces interpretable factor matrices while maintaining the decomposition quality and speed?
+**Motivation**: Given multi-platform genome data with prior knowledge of functional gene sets, how can we extract interpretable latent relationships between patients and genes?
+More specifically, how can we devise a tensor factorization method which produces an interpretable gene factor matrix based on gene set information while maintaining the decomposition quality and speed?

 **Method**: We propose **GIFT**, a **G**uided and **I**nterpretable **F**actorization for **T**ensors. **GIFT** provides interpretable factor matrices by encoding prior knowledge as a regularization term in its objective function.